Hi friend and Welcome!

 I’ve done quite a bit of research on this puppy, and the verdict is that it’s a pretty sweet and affordable little XLR Cardioid condenser mic.

-One common theme that I’ve come across with these sub $100 mics is that they all deliver a sound that rivals that of more expensive mics.
+One common theme that I’ve come across with these entry level mics is that they all deliver a sound that rivals that of more expensive mics.
 I’ve lost count of how many reviewers compared the 770 side by side with a Nuemann (or something in a similar price range), and found little to no noticeable difference in sound.

 - An outstanding mic for the money.